| |

 few minutes she grew progressively limp, gasped a few times and died.
 Anne

 Marie and I cried and grieved this very real loss.
+This morning she

 went with Anne Marie and me to the park.
 She loved going to the park.
 I